szaumoor/ZSTweaks/ZSTweaks/component_readme.md

   - Dagger **+6** ⇾ 2d10+10, i.e., 12-30 damage

 Example: An attack with a dagger +2 with a character that has single-weapon proficiency rolls an 18, which becomes a critical hit.
 The damage of this hit is 16.
 Immediately after, another 2d6+6 will be rolled, adding 8-18 damage to the critical hit, thus making the full damage of the critical hit between 24 and 34.

-All these bonuses are additive, which means they are not affected by most effects, or strength, although it also means that they're good weapons for characters with low strength, as when they critically hit, they will have a fairly substantial bonus, regardless of it.

 Exceptions: Grave Binder is not affected by these bonuses because it's an oversized dagger.
 Other unusual daggers will be treated on a case-by-case basis.